zhgzhg/Drizzle/README.md

 ```
 Create a comment inside the main file of your Arduino sketch.
 Preferably at the beginning.

-Use markers like "@DependsOn", "@BoardManager", "@BoardSettings", and "@Board" to describe sketch's requirements.
+Use markers like "@DependsOn", "@BoardManager", "@BoardSettings", and "@Board" to describe the sketch's requirements.
 Like that the code self-explains its dependencies, so anyone interested in compiling it can do that with 2 clicks.

 Using and combining Drizzle's markers is always optional.